chakra-ui/polymorphic/README.md

   <img alt="Github Stars" src="https://badgen.net/github/stars/chakra-ui/polymorphic" />
 </p>

-Create polymorphic React/Preact/SolidJS/Vue components with a customizable `styled` function.
+Create polymorphic React/Preact/SolidJS/Vue components with a customizable `render` function.

 A polymorphic component is a component that can be rendered with a different element.
+This is useful for component libraries that want to provide a consistent API for their users and want to allow them to customize the underlying element.

+> ℹ️
+>
+> The React package is using the `asChild` prop to forward all props to the only child element.
+>
+> The other packages are using the `as` prop to forward all props to the underlying element - which
+> will change with upcoming releases.

 ```tsx
 import { polymorphicFactory } from '@polymorphic-factory/{react,preact,solid,vue}'